ctlab/hammlet/README.md

       --only-permutation <name...>   Do calculations only for given permutation --free-permutation             [chain] Use best permutations for each simpler model --only-a                       Do only a_ij calculations
-      --no-polytomy                  Do not show polytomy results
+      --bootstrap <int>              Bootstrap a_ij values by applying Poisson to the input ys --no-polytomy                  Do not show polytomy results
       --show-permutation <name...>   Show morphed y values for given permutation -p, --pvalue <float>           p-value for statistical tests  [default: 0.05]